 Although the City has high credit ratings, credit enhancement through the use of bond insurance or a bank facility such as a letter of credit to strengthen the underlying credit rating of certain bonds may be financially beneficial.
-Insured bonds may be able to be sold at lower interest rates.
+Bonds insured by insurers rated AAA will also receive the AAA rating and thus be able to be sold at a lower interest rate.
 Bank facilities, such as letters of credit from highly rated banks, can also be used to provide credit enhancement.

-Bond Insurance
+I. Bond Insurance

-Bond insurance may be considered when it provides an economic benefit to a particular bond maturity or the entire issue.
-Bond insurance can provide improved credit quality for the bonds as a result of the insurance provider's guarantee of the payment of principal and interest on the bonds.
-Because of the decreased risk of non-payment, investors may be willing to purchase insured bonds at lower yields than uninsured bonds, providing the issuer with interest cost savings.
-The City would only consider insurance if the rating of the insurance provider was higher than the underlying rating of the bonds and there was an economic benefit to the insurance.
-Since the 2007-08 financial crisis, most bond insurance providers have ratings that are lower than the ratings for the City's various credits.
-Without the credit enhancement benefit of higher ratings, it has not been advantageous for the City to use bond insurance.
-The City no longer analyzes the benefits of using bond insurance with every bond sale, but may consider this option should a bond issue have constraints or complexities that may be resolved by such credit enhancement.
-The steps below will be followed if the City considers bond insurance for a bond issue.
+Bond insurance will be considered when it provides an economic benefit to a particular bond maturity or entire issue.
+Bond insurance provides improved credit quality for the bonds as a result of the insurance provider's guarantee of the payment of principal and interest on the bonds.
+Because of the decreased risk of non-payment, investors are willing to purchase insured bonds at lower yields than uninsured bonds, thus providing the issuer with interest cost savings.

 - A. Benefit Analysis.
 The decision to use bond insurance is an economic decision.
 A benefit analysis compares the present value of the interest savings to the cost of the insurance premium.
-Insurance may be purchased when the premium cost is less than the present value of the projected interest savings.
+Insurance will be purchased when the premium cost is less than the present value of the projected interest savings.
 A copy of the benefit analysis shall be maintained in the files of the Finance Department. - B. Provider Selection.
-The City or its municipal advisor will undertake a competitive selection process when soliciting pricing for bond insurance, or in the case of a competitive sale, facilitating the prequalification of bonds by insurance providers.
+The City or its financial advisor will undertake a competitive selection process when soliciting pricing for bond insurance, or in the case of a competitive sale, facilitating the prequalification of bonds by insurance providers.
 The City recognizes that all providers may not be interested in providing bids to the City or pre-qualifying the issue.
 The winning security dealer in a competitive sale will determine whether it will purchase insurance for the issue.
-For a negotiated sale, the Chief Financial Officer shall have the authority to purchase bond insurance when deemed advantageous and the terms and conditions governing the guarantee are satisfactory.
+For a negotiated sale, the Finance Director shall have the authority to purchase bond insurance when deemed advantageous and the terms and conditions governing the guarantee are satisfactory.

+II.
 Bank Facilities (Letters of Credit)